springer-math/Mathematics-of-Epidemics-on-Networks/errata.md

 - In the displayed equation for example 6.3 \xi should be \zeta

-- In citations of second paragraph of sxn 6.7 reference 12 occurs twice

 ## Chapter 7

 - On page 255, the last paragraph of the introduction should note that the (PW) model is system (5.15), the ED model is system (5.38) and the EBCM model is system (6.12).